California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Dorsally, they have a black or brown color, while their underbelly presents a light color with black scale patches.

-These snakes are particularly termed to be ‘secretive agents’ as they tend to hide all day.
+These snakes are termed ‘secretive agents’ as they hide all day.
 You would mostly see the forest sharp-tailed snake after it rains.

-This is the time they mostly come out to hunt for their prey.
-These snakes are known for having sharp teeth, and this serves as a great advantage as they tend to capture all kinds of prey, including slippery ones such as salamanders.
+This is when they mostly come out to hunt for their prey.
+These snakes are known for having sharp teeth, which serve as a great advantage as they tend to capture all kinds of prey, including slippery ones such as salamanders.

 11. Sharp-tailed Snake